PSL Teams 2019

 |Lahore Qalandars||Retained players: Umar Akmal, Sunil Narine, Brendon McCullum, Fakhar Zaman, Yasir Shah, Cameron Delport, Aamer Yamin, Bilawal Bhatti, Sohail Khan

-Players picked in the draft: Chris Lynn, Mustafizur Rehman, Bilal Asif, Raza Hasan, Sohail Akhtar, Shaheen Shah Afridi, Ghulam Mudassar
+Players picked in the draft: Mustafizur Rehman, Bilal Asif, Raza Hasan, Sohail Akhtar, Shaheen Shah Afridi, Ghulam Mudassar, Kyle Abbott (replaced Chris Lynn who was picked in the draft)

-Supplementary players: Angelo Mathews, Mitchell McClenaghan, Gulraiz Sadaf
+Supplementary players: Anton Devcich (replaced Angelo Mathews), Mitchell McClenaghan, Gulraiz Sadaf

 Emerging category players: Imran Khan Jr. Salman Irshad